UCL/ucl_software_carpentry/sql/sql.md

 * Can be very hard to understand, as relationships between cells and sheets are not easily visible.
 * Size limits: 1 million rows per sheeet in Excel 2010.

+### SQLite

+* Simple to install and use.
+* Provides most standard SQL features.
+* Free and open source.
+* Not suitable for large databases with many simultaneous users.

 Set-up
 ------